whitneyburton/portfolios/students/1801-back/margaret-williford/20180301-Margaret-Williford-m1.md

 Feedback from Jake: It was great working with you and flowed extremely well.
 Every time I was blanking on the next step you were able to jump in and know where to go for the next step.
 Simply amazing.
 Testing the refactoring could use some work as we didn't retest smaller portions after it they were pulled into their own methods.
 That's something we both need to work on.

 #### Black Thursday
+This project covered business analytics for a online retailer.
+It was less logically challenging than other projects, but a much larger project.
+This was my favorite project.
 * [GitHub URL](https://github.com/lilwillifo/black_thursday)
 * [Original Assignment](http://backend.turing.io/module1/projects/black_thursday)